jsntn/braindump/content/posts/dr.md

 ## Solution Requirements/Design/Describe the Design {#solution-requirements-design-describe-the-design}

-#### Before we started the realistic, we took much time on the design. {#before-we-started-the-realistic-we-took-much-time-on-the-design-dot}
+### Before we started the realization, we took much time on the design. {#before-we-started-the-realization-we-took-much-time-on-the-design-dot}

 Writing a program is the different concept in design software.
 Design is the place where software quality is established.
 Before starting of designing